tavip/linux/Documentation/labs/device_drivers.rst

       ioctl for the device file.
    3. Use printk to display the message in the driver.

-.. info:: The macro definition MY_IOCTL_PRINT is defined in the include/so2_cdev.h file
+.. note:: The macro definition MY_IOCTL_PRINT is defined in the include/so2_cdev.h file
           in the include/so2_cdev.h task archive (uses _IOC to define the _IOC) Read the ioctl and open and release sections in the lab.

-.. info:: To compile the user space source code use the gcc-5 .
+.. note:: To compile the user space source code use the gcc-5 .
 To do this, run the
           command: ``/usr/bin/gcc-5 -m32 -static -Wall -g -o so2_cdev_test so2_cdev_test.c``.

 The executable result should be copied to the virtual machine just like the kernel module and run it on the virtual machine to validate the correct ioctl